-Proposal due May 18th or before.

-Project due June 15th or before.
+Proposal due May 21th or earlier.
+Project due June 13th or earlier.

 Ideas for this optional learning project will be discussed and brainstormed in class.
 For this project you may individually or in a group design your own inquiry or challenge experience following your own interest in the practices, skills, themes, and topics of the course and in a mode that aligns with your own best way of learning/expressing yourself or in a way that challenges how you normally engage in your learning.